Foyle College: Foyle College

 Foyle College traces its origins to 1617 and the establishment of the Free Grammar School at Society Street within the city walls of Derry by Mathias Springham of the Merchant Taylors' Company of London.
 The original building had the following Latin inscription over the main doorway: 'Mathias Springham, A.R. ad honorem dei et bonarum, literarum propogationem, hanc scholam fundavit anno salutis, M.D.C.XVII'.
 The Free School was built to "the honour of God and the spreading of good literature".

 The school received no endowment from that company or from The Honourable The Irish Society (the body charged with the plantation of the County of Londonderry in the 17th century).
 There followed an ongoing dispute between the Irish Society and the Church of Ireland Bishop of Derry as to who had the authority to appoint the headmaster.
-The former because one of its representatives had founded the school and the latter because it held the school to be one of the diocesan grammar schools provided for by statute.
+The former because one of its representatives had founded the school and the latter because it held the school to be one of the diocesan grammar schools provided for by statute (the Free Schools Act 1570 (12 Eliz.
+1. c.
+1 (I)).
 This was only resolved in the early 19th century by an act of Parliament, the Londonderry School Act 1808 (48 Geo.
 3. c.
 77).

 The old school within the city walls eventually outlived its usefulness, and in 1814 came the move to the newly erected and well-proportioned Georgian building set on a height above the Strand outside the city walls, designed by the architect, John Bowden (who had also designed the Courthouse in Derry, St George's Church, High Street, Belfast, and St Stephen's Church ['the Pepper Canister Church'] on Mount Street on Dublin's Southside).
 The school took the name 'Foyle College' in 1814.
 The story goes that one of the boarders, George Fletcher Moore, proposed to the other pupils "to christen the new school, Foyle College" which was seconded and carried with repeated "acclamations".

 For 30 years, from 1868, Foyle College had to compete with a vigorous rival in the Londonderry Academical Institution.
 This school, established by a body of influential local merchants, moved in 1871 from East Wall to a new site in Academy Road.
 The Honourable The Irish Society, which contributed to the funds of both schools, proposed a scheme of amalgamation, and negotiations finally resulted in the passing of the Foyle College Act 1896 (59 & 60 Vict. c. cxxxi), the united school retaining the name and with it claiming the traditions of the older school.

 Foyle then had the use of the buildings at Lawrence Hill and Academy Road.
 Following the Second World War, and as a consequence of the many changes brought about by the Education Act (Northern Ireland) 1947, the governors acquired a site at Springtown on Northland Road, overlooking the school playing‑fields, to build a new school.
 This was opened on 2 May 1968 by The Duke of Kent.